gvanhorn38/crowdsourcing/README.md

 python run.py --port 8008
 ```

-Then you can go to `http://localhost:8008/edit_task/?start=0&end=100` to inspect the annotations on the first 100 images.
+Then you can go to `http://localhost:8008/edit_task/?start=0&end=100` to inspect the annotations on the first 100 images (sorted by image ids).
 Note that this interface does not render different worker's annotations separately, it simply renders them all together, so you should see redundant boxes on each object.
 We'll use the `CrowdDatasetBBox` class to merge the redundant annotations together.

 ## Merging the Annotations to Produce a Combined Dataset